erjieyong/Data_Science_Projects/Action_Recognition_VideoMAE/README.md

 2) We selected finetuned model ('videomae-base-finetuned-kinetics') on hugging face as it is trained on kinetics that include various human behaviours applicable to our problem statement such as punching, kicking, wrestling and crying.
 It also includes other activities that is undesirable as it caused disturbances (especially in a airport or mall) such as busking, playing football, jumping and singing.
 3) Perform testing of model on jupyter notebook
 4) Deployment on streamlit
+  - Note that fall detection currently only works with the default youtube video.
+This function will be disabled for other videos

 [**Streamlit link**](https://erjieyong-data-scie-action-recognition-videomaestreamlit-78ydks.streamlit.app/)